rafael-santiago/eutherpe/doc/MANUAL-EN.md

 It would be similar to `free solo` on climbing by fixing all crampons by making easy and safer future ascendings.
 It seems that the term is original from a story called *The surprising Adventures of Baron Munchausen*, written by Rudolf Erich Raspe.
-In this story the baron was saved himself and your horse from a swamp by pulling itself and his horse by his hair and its pigtail (so true...).
+In this story the baron was saved himself and your horse from a swamp by pulling itself and his horse by its pigtail (so true...).
 Some folks arguments about other origins of this term, but here it is not the case.
 The essence of the idea is that in the `bootstrapping` the goal is to overcome a swampy part, dry in resources to at the end to arrive in a solid ground.
 All by using practically nothing or few resources.

 In the `Eutherpe`'s case, the `jukebox` uses some dependencies to make all its ecosystem.
 Those dependencies are applications and resources that `Eutherpe` uses under the hood to provide